athalak13/SoccerViz-Library/docs/index.md

     'pip install SoccerViz'

-#### The package has three modules, each of which is attributed it's own functions, these three modules are:
+**The package has three modules, each of which is attributed it's own functions, these three modules are:

-#### - Extract : This module is responsible for extracting data from websites such as WhoScored and Understat granting access to data for users
+ - Extract : This module is responsible for extracting data from websites such as WhoScored and Understat granting access to data for users
-#### - DataFilter : This module then filters & manipulates data which can be then plotted or simply analyzed by the user
+ - DataFilter : This module then filters & manipulates data which can be then plotted or simply analyzed by the user
-#### - Plot : This module plots the filtered data
+ - Plot : This module plots the filtered data**

 ## Example of a PassNetwork plotted through SoccerViz